argoproj/argo-workflows/docs/workflow-archive.md

 * `argo_archived_workflows_labels`
 * `schema_history`

+## Automatic Database Migration
 Every time the Argo workflow-controller starts with persistence enabled, it tries to migrate the database to the correct version.
 If the database migration fails, the workflow-controller will also fail to start.
 In this case you can delete all the above tables and restart the workflow-controller.

+If you know what are you doing you also have an option to skip migration:

+    persistence:
+      skipMigration: true

 ## Required database permissions